 Your boat has lifting rings at the bow and at the stern.
-The lifting ring at the bow is flush with the deck.
-To use this ring, life up on the ring and insert the lifting hook.
 These are designed to lift your boat in a steady and secure manner.
 Be certain to use a winch that has a lifting capacity sufficient for your boat.
 See boat weight specs in the front of this manual.
 These weights are dry weight.
 You must add the weight of the battery, fuel, and gear to the dry weight.